MakeSchool-Tutorials/web-7-react-redux-passwords-app/P08-Implement-React-Redux/content.md

 export const DELETE_PASSWORD = "DELETE_PASSWORD"
 ```

 These are the action types.
+You need to export these so these
+string constants can be shared throughout your code.

-Below this add some action creators.
+Next add some action creators.

 ```JavaScript
 export const addPassword = (name, password) => {